Maya-Souza/travel_youtubers_and_tourism/README.md

 - The next step was counting how many times each place was mentioned per year.
 I created the function 'counting_ocurrences_places' that looped through my df and by using a counter along with the most_common method returned the places_by_year df.
 This is a dataframe that contains a column for year and a list of tuples with the place and the number of times it was mentioned.
 <img src= "https://user-images.githubusercontent.com/109185207/209612365-f4cbfb47-be84-4da7-824d-9d297900ca19.jpg" width="1000" height="500">

 -  Analysing the results, I noticed that some things didn't make much sense.
 For example, why were places such as Tennessee, Nashville and Canada the most mentioned in so many years?
 What about the place Four?
 To find these answers I made another function called counting_ocurrences_places_by_channel so I could check channel by channel which ones were 'skewing' my results.
-Having done that, I found some biased places that had to be removed manually from certain channels and these were:
+Having done that, I found some biased places that had to be removed manually (I built the function deleting_biased_places to do so) from certain channels and these were:

   1.  `kara and nate`: tennessee and nashville are in every description because it's their address;